UX Metrics: The Essential Toolkit for User-Centric Design

 Source: Retently

-If particular aspects of a product are confusing, unclear, or take many attempts to accomplish, users are likely frustrated and are more likely to give a lower CES score.
-More specifically, the feedback associated with these scores also reveals which areas are causing the most hardship, allowing companies to focus improvement efforts on those specific aspects.
+If particular aspects of a product are confusing or unclear or require many attempts to accomplish, users are likely to be frustrated and are more likely to give a lower CES score.
+The feedback associated with these scores also reveals which areas are causing the most hardship, allowing companies to focus improvement efforts on those specific aspects.

 CES scores on multiple products or services also help to compare which products are more or less user-friendly.
 That way, companies can look further into retooling some of their products with lower scores and work on minimizing users' effort when using them.